ramdio12/Algonum_Smart_Contract/README.md

 # AlgoNum Guessing Game

 ## Description
-This smart contract was created for a Decentralized App - The AlgoNum Guessing Game.
+This simple smart contract was created for a Decentralized App - The AlgoNum Guessing Game.
-It has global and local states to store , check , and update data.Players will guess the random number within the given limited chances
+It has global and local states to store , check , and update data.
+The player will be guessing a random number with the given limited number of  chances.
+This smart contract demonstrates what I have learned on PyTeal course especially on counter-app and Subroutines.

 ## Global and Local State